nnnc-org/Update-PRTGLECert/README.md

 - Actions
     - Edit Task
         - Add arguments
-            - Change sts.example.com to FQDN of ADFS server
+            - Change prtg.example.com to FQDN of PRTG server
         - Start in
             - Replace with path of actual location of the script